 - Living or going to school in the Credit River Watershed

 - Returning to high school in the fall

-If selected for the program, your Crew Leader will pick you up each morning around 8:00am at a local high school and bring you to the work site.
+If selected for the program, your Crew Leader will pick you up each morning at 8:00 a.m. at a local high school and bring you to your work site.
 On Monday, training and orientation will take place at Terra Cotta Conservation Area.
 Tuesday through Friday are work days and projects and locations change each day so you have the opportunity to see many different areas of the watershed and learn about a variety of environmental restoration projects.
-Once the project is done, there may be time to explore a local Conservation Area, take a hike, or learn about local wildlife!
-At the end of the day, your Crew Leader will drop you off at 3:00pm at the same high school you were picked up at.
+At the end of the day, your Crew Leader will drop you off at 3:00 p.m. at the same high school you were picked up at.

 - Solid close-toed shoes or boots